 Under the General Data Protection Regulation (GDPR) and Data Protection Act 2018 you can request access to your personal information.
 This includes asking for your personal information to be updated, erased or stop being used.
 If you wish to make use of any of your rights then you can make a Personal Information Request.
-This service is free, however, we may charge you if we feel the request is repetitive or excessive.

 How to make a Personal Information Request